internetarchive/fatcat/guide/src/entity_release.md

 When blank, indicates status isn't known, and wasn't inferred at creation time.
 Can often be interpreted as `published`, but be careful!

+#### `withdrawn_status` Vocabulary

+Don't know of an existing controlled vocabulary for things like retractions or other reasons for marking papers as removed from publication, so invented my own.
+These labels should be considered experimental and subject to change.

+Note that some of these will apply more to pre-print servers or publishing accidents, and don't necessarily make sense as a formal change of status for a print journal publication.

+Any value at all indicates that the release should be considered "no longer published by the publisher or primary host", which could mean different things in different contexts.
+As some concrete examples, works are often accidentally generated a duplicate DOI; physics papers have been taken down in reponse to government order under national security justifications; papers have been withdrawn for public health reasons (above and beyond any academic-style retraction); entire journals may be found to be predatory and pulled from circulation; individual papers may be retracted by authors if a serious mistake or error is found; an author's entire publication history may be retracted in cases of serious academic misconduct or fraud.

+- `withdrawn` is generic: the work is no longer available from the original publisher.
+There may be no reason, or the reason may not be known yet.
+- `retracted` for when a work is formally retracted, usually accompanied by a retraction notice (a separate release under the same work).
+Note that the retraction itself should not have a `withdrawn_status`.
+- `concern` for when publishers release an "expression of concern", often indicating that the work is not reliable in some way, but not yet formally retracted.
+In this case the original work is probably still available, but should be marked as suspect.
+This is not the same as presence of errata.
+- `safety` for works pulled for public health or human safety concerns.
+- `national-security` for works pulled over national security concerns.
+- `spam` for content that is considered spam (eg, bogus pre-print or repository submissions).
+Not to be confused with advertisements or product reviews in journals.

 #### `contribs.role` Vocabulary